HEAPLab/TAFFO-submodule-init/TaffoClangPlugin/Dev Guide.md

   "struct[void,void," "struct[scalar(range(0,255)),scalar(range(0,255)),scalar(range(0,255)),void,scalar(range(0,1))]" "]" \n "struct[scalar(range(0,255)),scalar(range(0,255)),scalar(range(0,255)),void,scalar(range(0,1))]" "]" \n "]".

 We need then to parse the chopped annotation and throw away all the tokens after the first new line, taking care of ill-formed annotations where some characters are specified outside of double quotes.

+Before adding the new info to the vector we check whether the same value has already been annotated: in case so, we do not add the new info to the vector.
+This forbids multiple taffo pragmas for the same variable.

 After the (pre)processing ends, the pragma is thrown away and doesn't appear anymore in the code to compile.